2026 Overview

 - Leadership: Are the principal co–researchers well qualified in terms of expertise and experience to carry out the project effectively and efficiently?

-- Early Career Opportunity: Does the project involve principal researchers whose work has not yet received significant financial support?
+- Early Career Opportunity: Does the project involve principal researchers whose work has not yet received R01 or equivalent funding?

 - Evidence of Interdisciplinary or Multidisciplinary Approach Involving the Arts and the Sciences: Does the project either integrate knowledge and research methods across disciplines or include experts from different disciplines?